The grand re-opening of the CHAC gallery pays tribute to the late Alicia Cardenas

 Alicia Cardenas was one of five people killed during a shooting in Denver and Lakewood last December.
 Cardenas was the owner of Sol Tribe, a tattoo and body piercing studio, and an artist well known throughout Denver’s Chicano community.

-On June 3, the local Chicano community came together to pay her a tribute at the newly opened CHAC Gallery at the Chicano Humanities and Arts Council
+Starting on June 3, the local Chicano community is coming together to pay her a tribute at the newly opened CHAC Gallery at the Chicano Humanities and Arts Council

 “We are trying to let people know about her,” said Rebecca Rozales, a curator at CHAC gallery.
 “She has a wall on the entrance here.
 There were a couple of paintings that she was a part of and collaborated with.
 We want people to know that she was a progressive artist and person, and a very strong woman.”